thoughtbot/superglue/README.md

 ```
 extendInJoint({name, keypath, value})
 ```
-Traverses to the node by joint name, then keypath, and immutably extends the value across all pages.
+Traverses to the node by joint name, then keypath, and immutably extends the value across all `pages`.
 ```

 this.props.extendInJoint({